-- names, addresses, telephone numbers, e-mail addresses and other contact details; - car details (about those who use our car parking facilities); - biometric information, which will be collected and used by the School in accordance with the School's policies.

-- bank details and other financial information, e.g. about parents (or others) who pay fees to the School, and any anti money laundering information we are required to collect by law; - past, present and prospective pupils' academic, disciplinary, admissions and attendance records (including information about any special needs), and examination scripts and marks; - personnel files, including in connection with academics, employment or safeguarding; - where appropriate, information about individuals' health and welfare, and contact details for their next of kin; - references given or received by the School about pupils, and information provided by previous educational establishments and/or other professionals or organisations working with pupils; - correspondence with and concerning staff, pupils and parents past and present; and - images of pupils (and occasionally other individuals) engaging in School activities, and images captured by the School's CCTV system (in accordance with the School's policy on taking, storing and using images of children);
+- names, addresses, telephone numbers, e-mail addresses and other contact details; - car details (about those who use our car parking facilities); - biometric information, which will be collected and used by the School in accordance with the School's policies. - bank details and other financial information, e.g. about parents (or others) who pay fees to the School, and any anti money laundering information we are required to collect by law; - past, present and prospective pupils' academic, disciplinary, admissions and attendance records (including information about any special needs), and examination scripts and marks; - nationality and other immigration status information (eg right to enter, live and [work or] study in the United Kingdom), including copies of passport information; - personnel files, including in connection with academics, employment or safeguarding; - information about pupils' health and medical conditions, special educational needs and family circumstances / living arrangements; - contact details for their next of kin; - references given or received by the School about pupils, and information provided by previous educational establishments and/or other professionals or organisations working with pupils; - correspondence with and concerning staff, pupils and parents past and present; and - images of pupils (and occasionally other individuals) engaging in School activities, and images captured by the School's CCTV system (in accordance with the School's policy on taking, storing and using images of children);

-How the School collects data
+How the School collects Data